bhuisgen/blog-server/README.md

 ## Building

+Redis is needed to cache server data:

+	# apt-get install redis-server

+By default, Redis is used to store your blog content but you can use a different backend.

+To use PostgreSQL database:

+	# apt-get install postgresql-server-<VERSION> postgresql-server-dev-<VERSION>

+Install the dependencies:

 	$ bower install
 	$ npm install

+To use PostgreSQL install this backend storage:

+	$ npm install jugglingdb-postgres --save

+You can now build your instance:

 	$ grunt build

 ## Configuration

 Edit these files:

-- *config/content.js*: to configure static content directories
+- *config/content.js*: to configure local content directories
-- *config/database.js*: to configure your database storage settings
+- *config/database.js*: to configure your backend storage
-- *config/keys.js*: to add your authentication keys of external authentication providers
+- *config/keys.js*: to add your API keys for external authentication
 - *config/server.js*: to configure the REST API server

 ## Use